-With the Health and Safety Executive (HSE) reporting that the construction industry was responsible for the highest number of workplace fatalities last year – with a total of 39 deaths between 2020/21 – Health & Safety in construction has never been so important.
+With the Health and Safety Executive (HSE) reporting that the construction industry was responsible for the highest number of workplace fatalities in 2023/24 – with a total of 51 deaths– Health & Safety in construction has never been so important.

 The best way to make sure your site is safe?
 Regular Health & Safety inspections.